I like cheering for the underdog.

 That was the balance I was trying to strike as I looked at who could benefit from using it.

-In my next article, I will be taking a look at Phosphatydilserine(PS), a great nootropic for mental flexibility, energy, and long term brain health.
+In my next article, I’ll be taking a look at Phosphatydilserine(PS), a great nootropic for mental flexibility, energy, and long term brain health.

 Until next time,